-Using the year of completion (and year of closure, if any), dams are filtered by decade -1980s, 1990s, 2000s, 2010s, post-2020s.
-The first four groups include dams that are operational in each decade, while the last group includes dams that began

-- 220 operation in 2020 or later, dams under construction, and planned dams with available information.
+Using the year of completion (and year of closure, if any), dams are filtered by decade - 1980s, 1990s, 2000s, 2010s, post-2020s - with the last group including dams that began operation in 2020 or later, dams under construction, and planned dams with available information.
 Canceled dams are excluded from analysis.
-The total or installed hydropower capacity is calculated per decade, defined as the sum of the hydropower capacity of all hydropower dams in each decade.
-The spatiotemporal distribution of the dams is evaluated, including comparing the growth in the number of dams and hydropower capacity over the decades across countries and major sub-basins, and identifying key regions with the largest growth thus far and regions with the highest projected growth. - We visualize the distribution of dams in each country by their attributes, namely status, purpose, elevation, slope, rainfall, discharge, nested catchment area, stream order, and hydropower capacity.
+The spatiotemporal distribution of the dams is evaluated, including comparing the growth in the number of dams and hydropower capacity over the decades across countries and major sub-basins, and identifying key regions with the largest growth thus far and regions with the highest projected growth.
+We visualize the distribution of dams in each country by their attributes, namely status, purpose, elevation, slope, rainfall, discharge, nested catchment area, stream order, and hydropower capacity.
 Focusing on the 810 dams with known specific coordinates, we analyze the relationship between hydropower capacity, and the four parameters of elevation, slope, rainfall, and discharge.
 The nested catchment area of each dam is divided by the total area of the Mekong Basin, to compare the distribution of upstream and downstream dams across countries.

-230 3.6 Calculating hydropower potential
+3.6 Calculating hydropower potential

-To calculate the theoretical hydropower potential, defined as all hydropower potentially available, including hydropower that has yet to be harnessed, we adopt the approach by Pokhrel et al. (2008), where P is the hydropower potential in Watts, γ is the weight density of water (9810 N/m3), Q is the discharge in cubic 235 meters per second, h is the elevation in meters, and η is the overall electrical efficiency. η , which accounts for energy losses from equipment like turbines and generators, ranges from 50% to 95% in studies, thus we use an average efficiency of 70% (Cuya et al., 2013; Zhou et al., 2015). $\gamma \times Q$ can also be understood as the gravitational acceleration (9.81 m/s2) multiplied by the mass of water flow ($Q \times 1000 \text{ kg/m}^3$, where 1000 kg/m3 is the density of water).
+To calculate the theoretical hydropower potential, we adopt the approach by Pokhrel et al. (2008), where P is the hydropower potential in Watts, $\gamma$ is the weight density of water (9810 N/m3), Q is the discharge in cubic meters per second, h is the elevation in meters, and $\eta$ is the overall electrical efficiency. $\eta$ , which accounts for energy losses from equipment like turbines and generators, ranges from 50% to 95% in studies, thus we use an average efficiency of 70% (Cuya et al., 2013; Zhou et al., 2015). $\gamma \times Q$ can also be understood as the gravitational acceleration (9.81 m/s2) multiplied by the mass of water flow ( $Q \times 1000 \text{ kg/m}^3$ , where $1000 \text{ kg/m}^3$ is the density of water).

-$$P = \gamma \times Q \times h \times \eta \,, \tag{1}$$
+$$225 \quad P = \gamma \times Q \times h \times \eta \,, \tag{1}$$

-- 240 Elevation is defined relative to the downstream cell to take river flow into consideration.
+Elevation is defined relative to the downstream cell to take river flow into consideration.
 Using the 30m SRTM DEM, we calculate the slope along the stream network, before converting it into a raster matching the resolution and alignment of the discharge data, and multiplying it by the cell length to obtain the elevation difference between each cell and its downstream cell (Meijer et al., 2012).
-We calculate hydropower potential using present-day discharge simulated by the CaMa-Flood model (2011-2015, 0.05 degree), with inundation mode turned on and driven by runoff simulated by the global hydrological - 245 model HiGW-MAT (Dang et al., 2022; Pokhrel et al., 2017).
-Future discharge is simulated by the WaterGAP2 model for the ISIMIP2b simulation round (2021-2040, 0.5 degree), using the GFDL-ESM2M climate model (Gosling et al., 2023).
-ISIMIP2b simulations are bias-corrected, and WaterGAP results have been used and validated globally (Gudmundsson et al., 2021; Hempel et al., 2013; Pokhrel et al., 2021).
-Datasets from both the CaMa-Flood model and the WaterGAP2 model consider the effect of dams on total annual discharge.
-Future discharge is affected by climate change, modeled based on four - 250 Representative Concentration Pathways (RCP 2.6, 4.5, 6.0, 8.5), which are greenhouse gas concentration scenarios used by the Intergovernmental Panel on Climate Change (IPCC).
-We perform one calculation per RCP, and for each calculation, we sum the grids to obtain the total hydropower potential in each country and across the whole basin.
+We calculate hydropower potential using present-day discharge from the CaMa-Flood model (2011-2015, 0.05 degree) (Dang et al., 2022), as well as future discharge from the WaterGAP2 model used for ISIMIP2b (2021-2030, 0.5 degree) (Gosling et al., 2023).
+WaterGAP results have been used and validated globally (Gudmundsson et al., 2021; Pokhrel et al., 2021), and both datasets consider the effect of dams on discharge.
+Future discharge is affected by climate change, modeled based on four Representative Concentration Pathways (RCP 2.6, 4.5, 6.0, 8.5), which are greenhouse gas concentration scenarios used by the Intergovernmental Panel on Climate Change (IPCC).
+For each calculation, we sum the grids to obtain the total hydropower potential in each country and across the whole basin.
 The flow of data processing is outlined in Fig. 2.

-Figure 2: Methodological flowchart outlining the six main steps in data cleaning, compilation, validation, and analysis.
+245 Figure 2: Methodological flowchart outlining the six main steps in data cleaning, compilation, validation, and analysis.
 The simplified Venn diagram in step 1 reflects the observed hierarchy across the global, regional, and national databases.
 The images in steps 2 and 3 are taken from Google Earth to exemplify the process.
 Maps Data: Google, © 2023 Maxar Technologies, CNES / Airbus.
 For steps 4 to 6, selected key parts of the calculations are shown.